 If you hold Bishop’s Licence in any role (ordained, a reader, or a licensed lay minister) you must attend Safeguarding training every three years.

 The Church of England nationally has recently launched a range of new training modules, and requirements to attend.
 This has introduced longer and more interactive training sessions and revised and increased requirements for the training of clergy, readers, Churchwardens, and DBS-holders.
-The diocese began to roll out these new Modules during the Autumn term and they have been well received.
+The diocese began to roll out these new Modules during the Autumn of 2016 and they have been well received.

 Safeguarding Audit 2016

-In the Spring of this year there was an audit of our safeguarding arrangements undertaken by the Social Care Institute for Excellence, SCIE, which is a charity and leading improvement support agency specialising in safeguarding.
+In the Spring of 2016 year there was an audit of our safeguarding arrangements undertaken by the Social Care Institute for Excellence, SCIE, which is a charity and leading improvement support agency specialising in safeguarding.